nbkincaid/phase-0-handbook/coding-references/reflection-guidelines.md

 * How confident are you with each of the Learning Competencies?
 * Which parts of the challenge did you enjoy?
 * Which parts of the challenge did you find tedious?

+I think writing pseudocode is very important when programming alone, but even more important when pair programming.
+I think it is best to determine the direction for the entire program before beginning to write any code and pseudocode is perfect for this.
+Writing pseudocode helps to identify all the steps required, the order that they need to happen and doing this before the code is written makes it much easier.
+Doing a complete job in pseudocode also makes writing the code very straight forward and simple because much of the logic and syntax has been separated from each other.
+I think this was a great challenge.

+Also, it's good to know if you're modifying the existing object or a new object.